Napam/bounty/README.md

 # Install / Update

-1. `npm install -g @napam/bounty`
+1. To update or install do `npm install -g @napam/bounty`
-1. Assuming you have npm installed properly, you should now be able to run `bounty` in the terminal.
+1. Assuming you had npm installed properly, you should now be able to run `bounty` in the terminal.

 To uninstall do `npm uninstall -g @napam/bounty`